typedev/KernTool4/README.md

 ## Additional features

 `Scripts` - calls a window for connecting and running additional external scripts.
 These scripts can be downloaded from the repository in the [scripts](/scripts) folder and added to `ScriptsBoard`.
-They use the internal resources of GroupsControl, but so far the API capabilities have not been documented.
+They use the internal resources of `GroupsControl`, but so far the API capabilities have not been documented.

 ![](doc/gc-pic5.jpg)